 Invest in getting the right help

 Entrepreneurs are determined and single minded individuals but don’t make the mistake of thinking that you can do everything by yourself.
 If this is your first attempt at establishing an online business you’ll undoubtedly need coaching and guidance to make sure that your online presence is as professional and appealing as it can be and that you have marketing solutions in place to grow your sustainability.
-If you don’t have the time to look for individual solutions, consider a one stop shop like Woocommerce experts Brightvessel.
+If you don’t have the time to look for individual solutions, consider a one stop shop that is full of Woocommerce experts.
 They’ll be able to help you build your website and your brand together.

 It’s all about your conversion rate

 Starting out in your first year your single biggest priority should be attracting new customers and ensuring that they become repeat customers.
 This means cultivating your conversion rate and doing everything you can to ensure that website users convert to customers.
 Set up your ecommerce site with Google and Bing Shopping.
 This will aid your conversion rate as search terms will appear as a link with an image providing a better chance of a click through.

 Ad retargeting is also an effective solution for fickle shoppers who will likely peruse several vendors before making a choice.
 Retargeted ads can help to coax an on the fence customer back to your store.

 You should also take steps to encourage customers to come back or (better yet) introduce family, friends and colleagues to your service.
 Promotional codes and exclusive offers are great incentives which will turn one off conversions into repeat customers.